Jamaica Consumer Trends 2026: 2.8M Consumers, Shopping & Brand Data

 How do remittances influence Jamaican consumer spending?

-Jamaica receives approximately $3.4 billion in annual remittances, representing a significant portion of household income.
+Jamaica received USD 3.56 billion in remittances in 2024 (World Bank, BX.TRF.PWKR.CD.DT), representing approximately 15.7% of GDP.
 These funds drive consumption in food, education, healthcare, and housing.
 Diaspora influence also introduces new brand preferences and product categories through barrel shipments and recommendations.

 Caribbean Market Intelligence